ANIRUDHBS1/ANIRUDHBS1.github.io/_projects/EECS251A.md

   </figure>
 </div>

 In the F stage, the IMEM, PC and pipeline register are clocked simultaneously.
 Between the DX and MW stage, the DMEM and pipeline registers are clocked together.
-Extensive forwarding is employed to ensure that ALU-ALU hazards, MEM-ALU hazards and ALU-MEM hazards do not encounter any stalls.
+Extensive forwarding is employed to ensure that ALU-ALU hazards, MEM-MEM hazards, MEM-ALU hazards and ALU-MEM hazards do not encounter any stalls.
 The PC Select Mux takes one of its input right from the output of the ALU.
 In case of a branch instruction, the ALU output is directly forwarded to the IMEM address, thus reducing any branch misprediction and having a resultant integer CPI of 1.

 Due to the long critical path of the floating point unit, it has been pipelined to 2 stages for floating point addition and 3 stages for floating point multiplication and accumulation to ensure high frequency of operation.